mitre/hse-mwi/README.md

 ## Pulling Data

-Add data pulled from an API or directly downloaded from a website into either:
+Add data pulled from an API or directly downloaded from a website will fall into one of the two folders:

 -   `Teams` \> `BHN Score` \> `Data` \>`Raw`